-During your visit, don’t forget to go to the old Mercy Hospital, the Mercy church, the Via Sacra, the chapels of São Sebastião and Santiago, the solariums, the parish church devoted to Nossa Senhora das Neves, and two unique rocks: “stone of the Kiss” and “Head of the Old Woman” (“pedra do Beijo” and “Cabeça da Velha”).
+During your visit, don’t forget to go to the old Misericórdia Hospital, the Misericórdia Church, the Via Sacra, the chapels of São Sebastião and Santiago, the solariums, the parish church devoted to Nossa Senhora das Neves, and two unique rocks: “stone of the Kiss” and “Head of the Old Woman” (“Pedra do Beijo” and “Cabeça da Velha”).

 In my opinion, this is one of the most beautiful villages in Portugal!
 Aside from the village you’ll have the opportunity to admire the amazing landscape.

 3. Castelo Rodrigo